 Telephone sales as a selling technique achieved a very unpopular reputation among salespeople.
-Most people do not like phone sales, though it is in vast majority of cases an inherent part of the business profession.
-Many businesspeople have an uncertain fear of addressing clients over the phone.
-But if you proceed in a systematic way, you might actually enjoy phone sales.
-But you must stick to certain steps and you must know what you must achieve in the individual phases of the call.
+Most people don't like phone sales, though in the vast majority of cases it's an inherent part of the business profession.
+Many businesspeople are afraid of addressing clients over the phone.
+However, if you proceed in a systematic way, you might actually enjoy phone sales.
+That said, you have to stick to certain steps and know what you have to achieve in the individual phases of the call.

 First phase: Introduction

-You are presenting not just you, but also your product and how the prospect can benefit from it.
-All this must be done in a short, straight-to-the-point manner so that you make the client curious.
+You aren't just presenting yourself, but also your product and how the prospect can benefit from it.
+All this must be done in a short, straight-to-the-point manner so that you make the client curious to know more.

 Second phase: Building rapport

-Create a good atmosphere through informal talk, find out what the prospect is interested in and what his/her priorities are.
-This phase should be only very short and it should not keep you from getting to the business stuff.
+Create a good atmosphere through informal talk, find out what the prospect is interested in and what their priorities are.
+This phase should be very short and it shouldn't keep you from getting down to business.

 Third phase: Needs analysis

 Ask the prospect questions and let them talk.
-Your task in this phase is to find our what his/her requests and priorities are.
+Your task in this phase is to find our what their needs and priorities are.

-It is necessary that you do not present the product by itself but that you put emphasis on the benefits that the use of the product will provide to the client.
+It is absolutely necessary not to present the product by itself but by putting emphasis on the benefits that it will provide to the client.

 Fifth phase: Pricing

-The aim is to naturally proceed to the question of price, timeline and contract signature.
-Before getting to this phase, you must be positive that the prospect has no objections or doubts, if yes you must handle them first.
+The aim is to naturally proceed to the question of price, timeline and signing the contract.
+Before getting to this phase, you must be positive that the prospect has no objections or doubts.
+If they do, these have to be handled first.

 Sixth phase: Recap and sale

-Go through what you agreed on, define a timeframe of the whole process, ask for a referral and close a sale.
+Go through what you agreed on, define a timeframe of the whole process, ask for a referral and close the sale.

 -mm-